abc1199281/MIPS_sim/README.md

 - C++11 implementation based on the bible [[1]](https://www.google.com/books/edition/_/2-izngEACAAJ?sa=X&ved=2ahUKEwiep9asqaL9AhXEiFwKHcKiDeoQre8FegQILRAa).
     - Licensed under the [MIT License](LICENSE).
     - Simplified function for easier understanding.
-- Simplified code written in educational purposes.
+- Simplified code written for educational purposes.
     - Single responsibility principle.
 Each block has its class, and each function has only one responsibility.
     - Unit test framework to show the usage of each essential block, because I'm a fan of test driven development (TDD).
 - Classic sample
     - A loop counting the lump sum of adding from 1 to 10 is provided.
 This example utilizes all the instructions taught in Chapter 4.4.
 - Debug Interface
-    - Users can set the initial condition of data memory; this facilitates the learning process and simplify the machine code.
+    - Users can set the initial condition of data memory; this facilitates the learning process and simplifies the machine code.
     - Simulator.show() outputs the memory data and register files.
     - Configurable logging.
         - By setting the Logger level in CMakeLists.txt, users can show input/output signals per block in the CPU.